Andrew Feldman, Baron Feldman of Elstree: Early life and family

-He was born into a Jewish family in London, the eldest son of Malcolm R Feldman (b.
-1939) and his wife Marcia J, née Summers (b.
-1944).
+He was born into a Jewish family in London, the eldest son of Malcolm R Feldman (born 1939) and his wife Marcia J, née Summers (born 1944).
 His paternal grandmother was of Austrian descent.

 He married Gabrielle Gourgey in 1999; they have two sons and one daughter.
 They live in a townhouse in Holland Park, just round the corner from David Cameron's pre-Downing Street family home in Notting Hill.

 Feldman was educated at The Haberdashers' Aske's Boys' School, an independent school in Elstree in Hertfordshire, followed by Brasenose College at the University of Oxford, where he was awarded a first-class degree in jurisprudence.
 He went on to the Inns of Court School of Law.

 Whilst at Oxford, he played for the Brasenose College tennis team, where he became friends with Cameron and Guy Spier.
 Feldman and Cameron together helped organise the college's May Ball in their second year.
 Feldman was chairman of the Ball committee, while Cameron booked the entertainment.
 Feldman has since remained a close confidant of Cameron, who gave him his own office in Downing Street.

 Business career

 Feldman worked as a management consultant at Bain & Co before being called to the bar in 1991 and working as a commercial barrister at One Essex Court until 1995.

-He subsequently worked for the family fashion firm, Jayroma (London) Ltd, serving as Managing Director and later Chief Executive.
+He subsequently worked for the family fashion firm, Jayroma (London) Ltd, serving as managing director and later chief executive.

 He has donated to the Conservative Party through his company Jayroma the following amounts: £8,500 in 2008, £30,000 in 2009, £17,200 in 2010, £13,000 in 2011, £8,690 in 2012.